-- (1) The central bank may vary the conditions of an authorisation granted or a licence issued under this Act. - (2) Where the central bank intends to vary any condition of an authorisation or a licence, it shall serve a notice on the licensee, giving reasons for the proposed variation, and providing him a delay of 15 days within which to submit comments on the proposed variation. - (3) The central bank shall take into consideration the comments, if any, received pursuant to subsection (2) in determining whether to confirm, modify or abandon the proposed variation.
+(1) The central bank may, at any time, amend, vary or cancel any condition attached to, or impose new conditions on, an authorisation granted or a licence issued under this Act.

+- (2) Where the central bank intends to act under subsection (1), it shall serve a notice on the licensee, giving reasons for the proposed amendment, variation or cancellation of any condition, or imposition of any new condition. - (2A) The licensee may, within 15 days of receipt of a notice under subsection (2), make representations in writing to the central bank. - (3) The central bank shall take into consideration the representations, if any, received pursuant to subsection (2A) in determining whether to confirm, modify or abandon the proposed amendment, variation or cancellation of any condition, or imposition of any new condition.